jaeyk/regression-analysis-with-time-series-data/README.md

 }
 ```

-I also created a [dashboard](https://rpubs.com/jaeyeonkim/581083) based on the organizational data for those interested in examining the data by themselves.

 ## 2. Descriptive data analysis [[Code](https://github.com/jaeyk/regression-analysis-with-time-series-data/blob/master/code/01_descriptive_analysis.Rmd)]

 There is a reason why it is useful to plot time series data using both point and line plots but not bar plot.
 Point plot is useful to show which data points are missing.
 Line plot is useful to trace the overall trend.
 Bar plot is not useful because it does not care whether we have overlapping observations at a particular temporal point.
 In that case, bar plot just shows the sum of these numerical elements.
 Time series plot should match each temporal unit with each observation.
 Violation of this assumption is hard to be detected by bar plot.